 - a.
 Standardize teacher preparation programs to include policies and practices designed to ensure that new teachers receive adequate mentoring and support and increase the standards for entrance into the profession. - Require comprehensive pedagogical training, including classroom and discipline management, child and adolescent psychology, and methods courses. - c.
 Require coursework in the areas of reading, special education, gifted/talented, ESL, and computer literacy. - d.
-Require districts to assign all certified educators in their certification area(s). - e.
-Require administrators to have at least five years of relevant classroom teaching experience. - f.
-Require initial administrator certification and assignments to correlate with teaching experience. - g.
-Ensure districts assign teachers to virtual, in-person, or hybrid instructional settings in a manner that respects the choice of the teacher, the need for safety, and the optimum learning environment for the students.
+Require administrators to have at least five years of relevant classroom teaching experience. - e.
+Require initial administrator certification and assignments to correlate with teaching experience. - f.
+Require districts to assign teachers to virtual, in-person, or hybrid instructional settings in a manner that respects the choice of the teacher, the teacher's certification, the need for safety, and the optimum learning environment for the students.